Personal Software Developer Growth Plan

 - Offline documentation browser:

-- API development: Postman or Insomnia
+- API development: Bruno

-- Database management gui: Table plus
+- Database GUI: Table plus

 - General productivity: Raycast